 1) Prep for glow stick ingestion.
 The APCC gets lots of panicked calls around Halloween from people whose pets have ingested the liquid in glow sticks.
-Typically, a mild and self-limiting taste reaction may be seen.
-If you have an owner who reports a pet has had multiple taste reactions, try this trick: Take the pet into a dark place (like a closet or a windowless bathroom) and see if they glow (especially around their mouth or neck).
+Typically, pets experience a mild and self-limiting taste reaction.
+If you have an owner who reports a pet has had multiple taste reactions, try this: Take the pet into a dark place (like a closet or a windowless bathroom) and see if they glow (especially around their mouth or neck).
 You will want to wipe off any spots that glow with a damp cloth to prevent the pet from licking the substance and having another reaction.

 3) Ask the right questions.
 Many times, obtaining a good history will be the most important thing you can do.
 Always make sure that you get as much information as possible.
-For example, if dealing with chocolate ingestion find out all the details: Was it filled?
-Is any sugar-free?
+For example, if dealing with chocolate ingestion, find out all the details: Was it filled with anything?
+Was it sugar-free?
 Is there a percentage of cocoa listed on the package?
 How many ounces or pieces are missing?

 4) Watch for emesis.
 Timely emesis is often key to preventing significant signs in asymptomatic pets with chocolate toxicosis.
 Dogs will often vomit a large percentage of the chocolate ingested, and we will avoid seeing significant signs in pets who have ingested mild to moderate doses of chocolate.

 5) Test sedatives in advance.
 Some pets may need a sedative to cope with all the monsters coming to their doors.
 Make sure your clients know they should ask for instructions well in advance, and it is always a good idea to do a trial run before the big night to see how a pet will react to a sedative.
 Don't wait until Halloween night to test a new medication.